-Nail Tech Schools & Training Requirements in North Carolina
+Nail Technology Schools in North Carolina

 What would you do with a beauty career that makes the most of your talents and interests?
 Would you work in a North Carolina salon, helping clients relax after a long day and giving them perfect nails every time?

 Would you open your own salon and have more freedom over your own schedule?
-No matter what your career goals are, its clear that it all starts with education.
+No matter what your career goals are, it's clear that it all starts with education.
 Find out if a nail technician career is the right move for you.

 Your nail technician career is under the oversight of the North Carolina Board of Cosmetic Art Examiners.
 They charge a reasonable $20 licensing fee when you submit your application.
 From there, you can take both licensing exams.
 If you pass them, you are ready to get your license and put it to work.